sharonrosenfeld/beam-poc/README.md

+this project is initially forked from apach-beam starter. it contains a running pipeline deomnstrating several beam functions of maps and reduces ( groupBy ) etc..

 # Apache Beam Starter

 This is a starter repo for Apache Beam.
 You can read the blog post [A quick demo of Apache Beam with Docker](https://medium.com/@ecesena/a-quick-demo-of-apache-beam-with-docker-da98b99a502a).